fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 	ae2fe000       4       4       4 rw---  libsqlite3.so.0.8.6

 This does not work as expected.
-Let's explain what happened.
+Why the hell did this happenLet's explain what happened.

 # Minor and major page faults